 Another way is to drag and drop the files onto the Photos directly.
 Find your picture(s) in Photos in the left column of Photos under the heading Last Import.

 Dragging and dropping follows whatever import preferences you set in your Photos App.
 So if you set your Photos Library to Copy when importing, moving your scans follows this same rule.

 Use Image Capture to scan images directly into iPhoto

-- Optional: If you want to adjust the settings like DPI, size and Format, you can hit the button ‘Show Details’.
-The scanner will show you a preview and you can adjust the settings as you wish.
+- If you want to adjust the settings like DPI, size, and format, hit the button ‘Show Details’.
+The scanner shows you a preview and you adjust the settings as you wish

-- After the scanner is finished, the image is automatically imported in iPhoto.
+- After the scanner is finished, the image is automatically imported in Photos

-- You can find your picture(s) by clicking on the album ‘last import’.
-(Left column in iPhoto)
+- Find your picture(s) by clicking on Last Import (Left column in Photos)

 After your pictures are imported in Photos, take advantage of the nice tools like the slideshow tool (Photos > File > Create Slideshow.)
 Or quickly create a slideshow by clicking the arrow in the upper-right corner.
 With Slideshow, you get to customize the theme and music.
 And adjust the settings for display time and transitions.